jalves94/azure-sdk-for-java/ESOF-docs/assignment1.md

 * _More flexibility/agility_: can choose to change direction or adapt the next iterations based on actually seeing and using the software
 * _Better cost management_: if, like all-too-many software development projects, you run over budget, some value can still be realised; you don’t have to scrap the whole thing if you run short of funds

-The goal of Microsoft is to build software more incrementally in order to deliver it faster to consumers.
+The goal of Microsoft is to build software more incrementally in order to deliver it faster to consumers through relatively frequent public releases.
 That way, they can use the product and give their feedback and Microsoft can learn from it in order to make the product better.
+For that reason, this project is customer feedback driven, since the developers try to be as responsive as possible to feedback, mainly through GitHub issues [[2]](https://github.com/Azure/azure-sdk-for-java/issues/1169#issuecomment-252742862).

 Since this project includes several cloud services, an agile process is the ideal option: a version with some services can be released and then over time it will get updates with more services, adapting the product to the needs of the client.